 In each module there is a reading assignment from the textbook.
 Read the assigned chapter carefully and draw graph(s) while studying.
 Graphs are very important and useful in economic analysis.
-In addition, study all the examples, solved problems, and Apply the Concept readings in detail and do the Sample Tests and Quizzes for the relevant chapter(s) in MyEconLab.
+Study these graphs in the chapters carefully and understand how they work.
+In addition, study all the examples, solved problems and Apply the Concept readings in detail and do the Sample Tests and Quizzes for the relevant chapter in MyEconLab.
 After completing these steps, you can start working on your Module Assignment that will be submitted.